Apeirogons/rt_estimation_thesis/README.md

 See real_world_plots.R for an example.

-The maintainer of this project is Apeirogons (Matthew So, somatthewc@gmail.com).
+The maintainer of this project is matthewcso (Matthew So, somatthewc@gmail.com).